G-Snipes/G-Snipes.github.io/content/blog/2024/scranton-scene/index.md

   - Bullied By the Elderly
   - Wild Red
   - V Spot
-title: The Scranton Scene & Show Recap 2
+title: The Scranton Scene & SHOW RECAP 2
 coverCaption: |
   A picture from Good Things Are Happening Fest via [James Barrett](https://www.instagram.com/jamesbarrettpa/) from IG.
 ---